Quantum proper time: A Finsler space from entropy and purity: Block entries of the two-mode quadratic tensor

 The \(2\times 4\) block \(D[g^{ib}]\) defined for \(i = 1,2\) and \(b = t,x,y,z\) is a material derivative specifying the inverse metric coefficients for the off-diagonal terms in the \(p_{s_i}\) and \(p_b\) dimensions with

-This block is a generalization of the corresponding expression for one degree of freedom.
+This block is a generalization of the corresponding expression for 1 degree of freedom.
 In equations of motion, when the inverse-metric components \(g^{xb}\) or \(g^{yb}\) vary along a classical coordinate direction \(x\) or \(y\), this expression will couple fluctuation momenta \(p_{s_x}\) or \(p_{s_y}\) to \(p_x\) or \(p_y\), respectively.
 In other words, nonzero coefficients in \(D[g^{ib}]\) indicate that the cotangent vectors associated with classical momenta and fluctuation momenta are not orthogonal.
-Physically, this lack of independence can be interpreted as a manifestation of wavepacket dynamics in a non-flat background, where conservation of energy constrains how wavepacket spreading interacts with the local geometry.